Handwriting Recognition

 Competitive Positioning

 The research positions MLLMs as complementary rather than replacement technologies for specialized HTR platforms.
 While Transkribus offers superior performance on historical documents through its PyLaia-based models, MLLMs provide faster deployment and lower preparation costs for modern document processing workflows.
+Organizations increasingly adopt a portfolio approach, selecting the appropriate tool based on document characteristics and performance requirements rather than consolidating on a single vendor.

 Edge Computing and Mobile Integration

 Mobile and edge deployment of handwriting recognition enables real-time processing without cloud connectivity, supporting applications in field service, healthcare, and logistics.
 This trend aligns with the broader movement toward agentic document processing that combines autonomous reasoning with real-time handwriting interpretation.
+Paramedics documenting patient conditions in ambulances, field service technicians recording equipment inspections, and delivery personnel capturing signature proof-of-delivery all benefit from local processing that eliminates network latency and enables offline-first workflows.

 Best Practices